REG-Linux/REG-Linux/README.md

 REG Linux is a **portable retro-gaming OS** that can be written to a USB stick or SD card to instantly turn any compatible board or computer into a console.

 - 🔒 Immutable system image
-- ⚙️ Based on Buildroot with OpenRC (no systemd)
+- ⚙️ Based on Buildroot. systemd-free init system
 - 🚀 Optimized for performance and fast boot
 - 🧩 Modular packaging system (no overlayfs required)
 - 💾 Read-only root filesystem with `/userdata` persistence